open-contracting/standard/docs/guidance/publish/change_history.md

 The award notice is represented as a new OCDS release with the details of the award provided in the `award` section and using the 'award' tag.
 An entry is added to the `parties` array to provide information about the supplier and the full tender block is included as well with the `.status` field set to 'complete'.
 No changes are made to the existing planning, tender and tenderUpdate releases.

 The record for the contracting process has been updated to include the latest release, and the compiled and versioned releases have been updated accordingly.
-The compiled release has an award block and the supplier in parties, and the status of the tender has been updated to 'complete' as well.
-The versioned release also reflects the change in the status field.
+The compiled release has an award block and an entry for the supplier in the `parties` section.
+The status of the tender has been updated to 'complete'.
+The versioned release also reflects the change in the `tender.status` field.

 ```eval_rst